-Applications are due February 3, 2017, for funding in the 2017-2018 year.
+Applications are due November 30th for funding in the following year.

 Project applications for each of STIP's components must be submitted to your Alberta Transportation Regional Office in person or by mail, or online through the Municipal Grants Management Application system, by the deadline.
+The municipalities shall advise their respective Regional Office of any online submissions made through the Municipal Grants Management Application system.